Habib-eng/legallenz/README.md

 <h2 id="containerization">📦 Containerization</h2>

-The **DocuThinker** app can be containerized using **Docker** for easy deployment and scaling.
+The **LegalLens** app can be containerized using **Docker** for easy deployment and scaling.
 Follow these steps to containerize the app:

 1. Run the following command to build the Docker image:
    ```bash